drac-pro/AirBnB_clone/README.md

 This will be a simple console in python which will help us to manipulate a powerful storage system.
 This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.This means: from your console code (the command interpreter itself) and from the front-end and RestAPI you will build later, you won’t have to pay attention (take care) of how your objects are stored.

 - how to start the console `$ ./console.py`
-- how to use the console
+- how to use the console in interavive mode
-	* Interactive mode and non-interactive mode
-* interavive mode
 ```
 $ ./console.py
 (hbnb) help